Survivors of intimate partner violence find safety, hope and purpose

 The Nia staff is on-call 24/7 and handles a whole host of issues, including how to secure resources from community agencies, and finding help for addiction problems.
 They pick up women who have been evicted, help them find shelter, and get their utilities turned on.
 Most importantly, the staff helps women think through a safety plan before they need it: whom they can turn to for support, how they can find safety.

 Kaslow says the women who participate in Nia have made some remarkable progress over time.
 They feel more positive about themselves, more hopeful about their lives, and better able to cope with stress.
 They feel less depressed, anxious, and suicidal.
-They feel connected to a strong community of people.
+They feel connected to a strong community of people, much like the support often provided by family solicitors, who help individuals navigate challenging times with care and expertise, ensuring that they feel understood and supported.

 The Nia Project helps women who are trying to break free from intimate partner abuse.
 If you or someone you know needs help, contact 404-616-2897.